-- To formulate a detailed risk management policy which shall be approved by the governing board. - To review the Risk Management Framework & risk mitigation measures from time to time. - To monitor and review enterprise-wide risk management plan and lay down procedures to inform Board members about the risk assessment and minimisation procedures. - The head of the risk management department shall report to the risk management committee and to the managing director of the depository. - The risk management committee shall monitor implementation of the risk management policy and keep the Board and the governing board informed about its implementation and deviation, if any. - Responsibilities and other requirements provided under Para 4.38
+Securities and Exchange

+7 Risk • To formulate a detailed risk • The risk manager

+Management management policy which 1 5

+Committee shall be approved by the of the public interest directors

+governing board. and independent external

+• To review the Risk persons, and shall report to the

+Management Framework & Governing Board.

+risk mitigation measures from • The number of PIDs shall not

+time to time. be less than the total of

+• To monitor and review number of independent

+enterprise-wide risk external persons.

+management plan and lay

+down procedures to inform

+Board members about the risk

+assessment and minimisation

+procedures.

+• The head of the risk

+management department shall

+report to the risk management

+committee and to the

+managing director of the depository.

+• The risk management

+committee shall monitor

+implementation of the risk

+management policy and keep

+the Board and the governing

+board informed about its

+implementation and deviation,

+if any.

+• Responsibilities and other

+requirements provided under

+Para 4.38